justin941208/MAPConNet/README.md

 # MAPConNet: Self-supervised 3D Pose Transfer with Mesh and Point Contrastive Learning

-This repository is the official implementation of our paper:
+This repository is the official implementation of our ICCV 2023 paper:

 **MAPConNet: Self-supervised 3D Pose Transfer with Mesh and Point Contrastive Learning.** [[arXiv](https://arxiv.org/pdf/2304.13819.pdf)]